 After the war ended, the 85th Battalion was billeted in Belgium for approximately five months.
 Titus returned home with the battalion on the RMS Adriatic, after a short stay in England.
 They arrived in Halifax on June 8, 1919 to an overwhelming welcoming from family, friends and the general public.
 Titus received his discharge from the army a few days later.

 In the years after the war, Titus traveled and tried out several occupations.
-For a short time he worked as a farm hand in Western Canada and he worked in a laundry business in Long Island, New York.
+For a short time he worked as a farm hand in Western Canada and spent a day or two in a laundry business in New York.
 In the end he returned home to Upper Kingsburg and spent the rest of his working years as a sea cook on fishing schooners.

 On September 20, 1928, Titus married Helen Viola Spindler, a school teacher from the neighboring community of Rose Bay.
 They had known each other since childhood and they had corresponded with each other while he was overseas.
 They settled in Rose Bay and raised a family of three children.